 Hendersonville and Flat Rock are nice areas to stay in.
 They are about 20-30 minutes from the DuPont State Forest and this popular waterfall hike.

 - We stayed at The Lodge at Flat Rock on our last visit.
 It was beautiful and clean, with a kitchen.
-Though the kitchen only had basic supplies.
-This may have been due to Covid.
-If you plan on using the kitchen, it may be worth checking with the hotel on what they supply.
+However, the kitchen only had basic supplies, but this may have been due to Covid.
+If you plan on using the kitchen, it’s worth checking with the hotel on what they supply.

 - If you’re looking for a bit of luxury with old world charm, consider Melange Bed & Breakfast.
 We’ve stayed here in the past and it makes a romantic couple’s weekend.